The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 Misuse of Equipment

 Most summer camps boast an impressive collection of sporting and outdoor equipment.
 Poorly kept grounds and dangerous playground equipment can lead to serious injuries for children.
-This type of accident can cause cuts, scratches and broken bones.
-While intended for use among children, many of these items can cause harm when used incorrectly.
-This is frequently the case when staff leaves campers unattended or staff received improper training on the correct use.
+This type of accident can cause cuts, scratches, and broken bones.
+While intended for use among children, many of these items can cause harm when misused.
+This is frequently the case when staff leaves campers unattended or staff received improper training on the correct use of equipment.

-Over the past few years, there have been several high profile cases surrounding child abuse at local camps.
-For each of these highly-visible cases, there are dozens of instances that are never reported, or settled privately out of the courtroom (and out of the spotlight).
-Abuse may include physical, sexual or verbal harm that can have long-term effects for the victims.
+Over the past few years, there have been several high-profile cases surrounding child abuse at local camps.
+For each of these highly visible cases, dozens of instances are either never reported or settled privately out of the courtroom (and out of the spotlight).
+Abuse may include physical, sexual, or verbal harm that can have long-term effects on the victims.
 When summer camps fail to conduct background checks on their employees, it is all too easy for a staff member to commit abusive acts.

 Before sending your child to camp, the camp requires you to provide a detailed list of allergies.
-While most camps take great efforts to consider the allergies of all campers when preparing food, there is often cross-contamination or administrative missteps that can cause a child to be given the wrong dish or, even, medicine.
-This can ultimately lead to an anaphylactic reaction.
-These accidents can be deadly for the victims.
+While most camps take great efforts to consider the allergies of all campers when preparing food, there is often cross-contamination or administrative missteps that can cause a child to be given the wrong dish or, even the wrong medication.
+This can ultimately lead to an anaphylactic reaction, which can be deadly for the victims.

 It may not even occur to you that an explosion can happen at summer camp.
-However, four students were hospitalized with explosion injuries after a Bungalow explodes at an upstate New York summer camp.
-Many of America’s summer camps are extremely old of.
+However, four students were hospitalized with explosion injuries after a Bungalow exploded at an upstate New York summer camp.
+Many of America’s summer camps are extremely old.
 When a camp owner hasn’t put in the proper repair or maintenance, extreme situations like explosions can leave your child seriously injured.